 Online language lessons not only allow you to have some time to yourself, but also for your child to learn with qualified teachers whilst also interacting with other children.

-At HeySpanish, we run fun and creative online lessons for children aged 3-6 and 7-10 years old.
+At HeySpanish, we run fun and creative online lessons for children aged 3-12 years old.
 We teach Spanish through the use of singing, dancing, storytelling and so much more.
 We find that encouraging our little learners to have fun during lessons, allows them to learn Spanish more readily as they're enjoying themselves!

 A great idea to help your child pick up key language phrases at home, is through adding foreign subtitles to your TV.
 This simple yet effective idea is an easy way to both get your child to learn a language!